te kooti

 The New Zealand Wars ended in 1872.
 European settlers prevailed through weight of numbers and economic power.
 By 1900, New Zealand was a settler society, with Māori pushed out

-Many Maori in the 19th century saw the Union Jack as a potent symbol of Great Britain's power in New Zealand.
-In the New Zealand Wars, Maori who resisted government forces
+For many Maori in the 19th century, the Union Jack was frequently viewed as a potent symbol of Great Britain's power in New Zealand.
+In the New Zealand Wars, Maori parties who